barumau/pandunia/english/index.md

 ## Coming soon...

-New and improved version of Pandunia will be finalized in August 2021.
+New and improved version of Pandunia will be finalized in September 2021.
 Version 2.0 includes simpler grammar, more international word forms, and many new words.